ENS FAQ Page

-The San Francisco State University Emergency Notification System, also known as SFSU Alert, is a communications tool designed to rapidly disseminate emergency information and instructions, in the event of an emergency that threatens the lives and/or property of the campus community.
+The San Francisco State University Emergency Notification System, also known as SF State Alert, is a communications tool designed to rapidly disseminate emergency information and instructions, in the event of an emergency that threatens the lives and/or property of the campus community.

 Q: Why have alert systems when we already have alarms in campus buildings?